coderrio/Coderr.Documentation/docs/indexnew.md

 # Using tags

-Tags both allow you to categorize incidents and to limit searches at stackoverflow.com
+Tags both allow you to categorize incidents and to limit search results when browsing stackoverflow.com for solutions.

 ![](client/tags-ui.png)

-To get started, add a property named `ErrTags` to any context collection (or by using the second `Report` parameter):
+To get started with tags, add a property named `ErrTags` to any context collection (or by using the second `Report` parameter):

 ```csharp
 // Adds two tags